wasaab/scrub-daddy/README.md

 + Games and gambling
 + Mention custom user groups or power users of a given channel
 + fuzzy search for all commands and names of things such as games and movie titles
++ The bot's playing status will show the game and player count of whichever game the majority of online users are playing.
++ Channels in the Dynamic Voice category will change their name to whichever game the majority of connected users are playing.
++ While you are connected to a voice channel and playing a game, the game's name will be abbreviated and added to the end of your nickname.

 ## Commands